-Fig. 7.
+Figure 11.
 Final results of the DAN3D simulation, deposit thickness (contours in metres, see colour bar).
-Simulation with larger volume (18 Mm3), frictional rheology, basal friction angle 10°.
-White arrow indicates location of island.
+Simulation with larger volume (18 Mm), frictional rheology, basal friction angle 10° (on the left) and 20° (on the right).
 Relative north and east scales (starting at 0 in the bottom left corner) are in metres.

-of <70 s.
-SHALTOP and DAN3D models with Frictional rheology showed similar responses (Figs. 12 and 13).
+The landslide reached a velocity peak approximately 20 s after initiation (Figure 12) in the DAN3D simulations; the main event had a duration of less than 70 s.
+SHALTOP and DAN3D models with Frictional rheology showed similar responses (Figures 12 and 13).
 In the SHALTOP simulation, the landslide reached the bottom of the valley between 40 s and 60 s after the failure initiation, then, approximately 20 s later, the material started to run up the topographic high in the middle of the valley and finally came to a halt.
-The main movement phase lasted <80 s, whereas the entire event had a duration of <100 s.
+The main movement phase lasted less than 80 s, whereas the entire event had a duration of less than 100 s.
 The duration of the event is similar in the two codes.
 Generally, the SHALTOP simulations seemed to be more affected by the topographic roughness and showed slightly more distributed deposits.
-With higher values (20-35°) the landslide material stopped at the foot or even in the middle part of the slope (Fig. 9).
+With higher values (20-35°) the landslide material stopped at the foot or even in the middle part of the slope (Figure 9).